deriito/jikesrvm-3.1.4-dev/README.md

 edited on 2022.07.26:

-The naive implement of "assert-dead(p)" in the thesis called "GC assertions[1]" has been implemented in the brach "celerity" of this project.
+The naive implement of "assert-dead(p)" in the thesis called "GC assertions[1]" has been implemented in the brach "main" of this project.
 You can use it to assert the object which should be "dead" in your source code.
 For more information, please see the original thesis.

 [1] Aftandilian, Edward E., and Samuel Z. Guyer.
 "GC assertions: Using the garbage collector to check heap properties."
 Proceedings of the 30th ACM SIGPLAN Conference on Programming Language Design and Implementation.
 2009.